MicrosoftDocs/learn/learn-pr/azure/understanding-the-sql-dw-connector-with-azure-databricks/includes/5-create-tables-perform-queries.md

 - **Replicated** The replicated table is fully copied to a distribution database on each Compute node.
 Replicating a table removes the need to transfer data among Compute nodes before a join or aggregation.
 Replicated tables are only feasible with small tables because of the extra storage required to store the full table on each compute node.

-- **Round robin** which distribute data evenly but randomly.
+- **Round robin**, which distributes data evenly but randomly.

-- **Hash Distributed** which distributes data based on hashing values from a single column
+- **Hash Distributed**, which distributes data based on hashing values from a single column

 By default, when you do not define a data distribution method, your table will be distributed using the round robin distribution method.
-However, as you become more sophisticated in your implementation, you will want to consider using hash distributed tables to minimize data movement which will in turn optimize query performance.
+However, as you become more sophisticated in your implementation, you'll want to consider using hash distributed tables to minimize data movement, which will in turn optimize query performance.

 ### Create Distributed tables using the Hash Distribution method